Toggle: English / Spanish

 Uveitis can be caused by

-such as or , infection, or exposure to toxins.
-However, in many cases the cause is unknown.
+, including or .
+It can also be caused by infection or exposure to toxins.
+In many cases, the cause is unknown.

-Posterior uveitis affects the back part of the uvea, and involves primarily the
+Posterior uveitis affects the back part of the uvea.
+It involves primarily the

 Uveitis can be associated with any of the following: